urbandrone/futils/examples/ex05-cdinventory.md

 ## What's a component?
-Where component itself is just a normal `{}` with two functions: `view` and `controller`.
+A component itself is just a normal `{}` with two functions: `view` and `controller`.
 This means, you can use all the functional goodies from `futils` to build the routines you need, place them into a object and send that right back into `render`.
 No joke.

 #### Signature
 ```text